Climate change

 The commitment includes our own operations (Scope 1 and 2), as well as Scope 3 upstream and downstream.
 Scope 3 covers purchased goods and services, application and use of our products, and end-of-life.
 Together, this covers around ~96% of our total emissions.

-We’re already looking for innovative ways to tackle the issue and have a clear plan to reach our Scope 1 and 2 commitment by transitioning to 100% renewable electricity and reducing our energy by 30% compared with 2018.
+We’re already looking for innovative ways to tackle the issue and have a clear plan to reach our Scope 1 and 2 commitment by transitioning to 100% renewable electricity and reducing our energy by 30% (relative) compared with 2018.
+From an absolute reduction perspective, our combined Scope 1 and 2 emissions reduced by 41% versus our 2018 baseline.

-Our ambition on renewable electricity is progressing well, with our operations in Europe having fully switched over by January 2022.
-Our current total share of renewable electricity use is 45% globally, approaching our 2025 interim target of 50%.
-In total, 44 of our locations now use 100% renewable electricity, with 23 sites using solar panels as a supplementary source of energy.
+Our ambition on renewable electricity is progressing well, with our operations in Europe and Latin America having fully switched in 2024.
+Our renewable electricity use is 65 % globally, already achieving our 2025 interim ambition of 50%.
+In total, 83 of our locations now use 100% renewable electricity, with 33 sites using solar panels as a supplementary source of energy.
 We plan to increase this number in the near future.
+To drive this continuous improvement, 20% of our Board of Management’s long-term incentive is linked to environmental, social and governmental (ESG) goals, including energy use and renewable electricity.
+In addition, climate change is included in our risk assessment.

 To drive this continuous improvement, 20% of our Board of Management’s long-term incentive is linked to environmental, social and governmental (ESG) goals, including energy use and renewable electricity.
 In addition, climate change is included in our risk assessment.